 Success Rates of Suboxone Maintenance and Medically Assisted Detox

 An addictive substance in itself, it is widely debated on whether Suboxone truly works to treat opioid addiction.
-Some patients have said to have experienced great success with Suboxone treatment, whereas others did not.
-One study reported that 49% of participants abused prescription painkillers at a lowered rate while on Suboxone, but only 8.6% showed success once the Suboxone treatment ended.
-Other studies did not show long term recovery with a less than 10% success rate once treatment ceased, including cases where additional treatments where provided concurrently.
+Some patients have reported great success with Suboxone treatment, but others were not as lucky.
+One study reported that 49% of participants abused prescription painkillers at a decreased rate while on Suboxone, but only 8.6% showed signs of recovery once the Suboxone treatment ended.
+Other studies did not show long term success with a less than 10% success rate once treatment stopped, including cases where behavioral therapy was provided alongside Suboxone treatment.

 Alternatives to Suboxone Treatment in Kansas